 The City of Anniston's Citizen Participation Plan meets HUD's requirements referenced at 24 CFR 91.105(b) for citizen participation in all HUD grants programs.
-The City of Anniston has devised specific actions to encourage increased participation in its housing and community development programs and persons of low- to moderate-income.
+The City of Anniston has devised specific actions to encourage increased participation in its housing and community development programs and low- to moderate-income persons.

-A draft of the 2019 CAPER was available for public comment for a 5-day period from Monday, December 21, 2020 through Friday, December 25, 2020.
-A public notice maintains in the Anniston Star which is the local legal organ for the City of Anniston.
-The draft of the 2018 CAPER was made available on the Community Development website at www.annistonal.gov in English.
-The City also notified the public through a wide network of non-profit organizations to ensure affirmative steps to solicit participation in the CAPER preparation process.
-All public notices informed residents who may have disabilities and/or speak limited English to contact our office for special accommodations if necessary.
+A draft of the 2020 CAPER was available for public comment for 15 days from Monday, December 1, 2021, through Friday, December 17, 2021.
+The public notice was published in the Anniston Star, the local legal organ for the City of Anniston.
+The draft of the 2020 CAPER was made available on the Community Development website at www.annistonal.gov in English.
+The City also notified the public through a wide network of nonprofit organizations to ensure affirmative steps to solicit participation in the CAPER preparation process.
+All public notices informed residents who may have disabilities and speak limited English to contact our office for special accommodations if necessary.
 A copy of the advertisement is included in the appendix.